chrwoizi/naytrading/README.md

 <details>
 <summary>How to install</summary>

-NAYtrading.Node needs a stock data provider to work as expected.
-This repository includes an example plugin in [NAYtrading.Node.Providers](NAYtrading.Node.Providers) that can be used to quick start the development of such a provider.
+NAYtrading.Node needs a custom stock data provider implementation.
+This repository includes an example plugin in [NAYtrading.Node.Plugin](NAYtrading.Node.Plugin) that can be used to quick start the development of such a provider.

 ```sh
 # install tools